rokath/trice/docs/TriceV1.0Specification.md

 ###  3.1. <a name='TriceIDlisttil.json'></a>*Trice* ID list `til.json`

 - This file integrates all firmware variants and versions and is the key to display the message strings.
 With the latest version of this file all previous deployed firmware images are usable without the need to know the actual firmware version.
-- The files `til.json.h` and `til.json.c` are generated to help writing an own trice decoder tool.
+- The files `til.json.h`, `til.json.c` and the like are generated to help writing an own trice decoder tool in your preferred language.
+That can be interesting in environments, where Go compiled binaries not executable, like [PCs running QNX OS](https://github.com/rokath/trice/discussions/263#discussioncomment-4180692).

 ###  3.2. <a name='Tricelocationinformationfileli.json'></a>*Trice* location information file `li.json`